-I found it to be the perfect day to attend, to shop, to check out the exhibits, and to sing along with a Snowman and a Princess from Arendale.
+I found it to be the perfect day to attend, shop, check out the exhibits, and sing along with a Snowman and a Princess from Arendale.

 It was my favorite day of all three thanks to the lower crowd levels.

 Friday is exciting because everything is so new.
 Saturday offers fantastic panels and information and the cosplayers are ON POINT.

 So basically: don’t miss any of it.